 The DVSA have a pretty big hand in the process of learning to drive, as it so happens.
 We know now that they're in control of granting full UK licences—but you may not have realised that driving instructors also need to gain the DVSA's seal of approval.

-Anyone wishing to charge money for teaching lessons will need to become an approved driving instructor.
-To do this involves passing a series of three tests carried out by—you guessed it!—the DVSA.
+Anyone wishing to charge money for teaching lessons will need to register with the DVSA and become a driving instructor.
+This involves training for three tests carried out by—you guessed it!—the DVSA.
 Once an instructor has passed all three, they gain a place on the ADI register.
 They must also undergo regular standards check tests to maintain their status on the register.

 We've covered the driver part of the DVSA's name—but what about the vehicles?
 Well, it shouldn't take much figuring out to realise that the DVSA assesses the standard of Britain's vehicles by means of the MOT test.